SFTtech/nyan/doc/nyan.md

 * Does not contain any code.
 The game engine is responsible for calling API functions or redirecting to custom scripts
 * Namespaces to create a logical hierarchy

-* Some .nyan files are shipped with the engine
+* Some .nyan files are shipped with a game engine
-  * they describe things the engine is capable of, basically the mod api
+  * They describe things the engine is capable of, basically the mod api
-  * that way, the engine can be sure that things exist
+  * That way, the engine can be sure that things exist
-  * the engine can access all nyan file contents with type safety
+  * The engine can access all nyan file contents with type safety
 * The nyan interpreter is written in C++
-  * parses .nyan files and adds them to the store
+  * Parses .nyan files and adds them to the store
-  * manages all data as nyan objects
+  * Manages all data as nyan objects

 ## Language features

-* nyan is typesafe
-  * Strongly typed
-  * The type of a member is stored when declaring it
 * nyan allows easy modding
   * Data packs ship configuration data and game content as .nyan files
   * Mod Packs can change and extend existing information easily, by applying data "patches"
   * Patches are applied whenever the libnyan user decides when or where to do so
+* nyan is typesafe
+  * The type of a member is stored when declaring it
+  * No member type casts
+  * Only allowed operators for a member type can be called
 * nyan is invented here™
   * we can change the specification to our needs whenever we want

 Concept:

-* The only thing that nyan can do: Data patches.
+* The only things nyan can do: Hierarchical data declaration and patches
-  * **NyanObject**: nyan only defines nyanobjects, all the time you write anything
+  * **NyanObject**: In a .nyan file, you write down *NyanObject*s
   * Abstract *NyanObject*: has undefined members
   * Non-abstract: all members of the object have a defined value and e.g. a unit on screen can be created from it
 * *NyanObject*s support a hierarchy by inheritance
+  * You can fetch values from a *NyanObject* and the result is determined by walking up the whole inheritance tree
+  * This allows changing a value in a parent class and all childs are affected then
-* They can be placed in namespaces to organize the directory structure
+* *NyanObject*s are placed in namespaces to organize the directory structure

 ### Data handling